 - 1. Front yard setback shall be measured from the face of the garage to the face of the sidewalk, allowing for 20' of parking on the driveway without overhanging onto the sidewalk. - 2.
 Zero-Lot-Line, reduced street side yard setbacks and reduced front and rear setback waivers may be requested through the Development Agreement process.
 All other side yard setback requests for detached structures shall not be granted waivers, unless approved by Council as part of a Planned Unit Development. - 3.
-All setbacks in the CBD, C-12- C-2, LO, IL, PS, RC and M-U zone shall maintain a minimum 15' when adjacent to a residential use or zone.
-A waiver may be requested if the adjacent property will redevelop as a non-residential use in the future. - 4.
+All setbacks in the CBD, C-12- C-2, LO, IL LI, PS, RC and M-U zone shall maintain a minimum 15' when adjacent to a residential use or zone.
+A waiver may be requested if the adjacent property has the potential to redevelop as a non-residential use in the future. - 4.
 As approved by the Fire District. - 5.
-35' height requirement unless approved by Council through the Conditional Use Permit or Planned Unit Development Process.
+35' height requirement unless a height exception is approved by Council through the Conditional Use Permit or Planned Unit Development Process.